 Pushing and turning the Burley on flat surfaces is relatively smooth going, with good navigation of tight spaces, even if it could be more responsive.
-You probably could manage this stroller with only one hand while strolling, if the bar didn't have a part of the fold mechanism in the middle that makes the center harder to hold.
-The Burley really impresses when you take it off-road with similar capabilities and responsiveness over grass and gravel that we experienced on smooth surfaces.
-This makes it a good choice for trail running or playground outings, where the terrain could change at a moment's notice.
+You probably could manage this stroller with only one hand while strolling, if the bar didn't have a part of the folding mechanism in the middle that makes the center harder to hold.
+The Burley impresses when you take it off-road with similar capabilities and responsiveness over grass and gravel that we experienced on smooth surfaces.
+The off-road capabilities make it a good choice for trail running or playground outings, where the terrain could change at a moment's notice.

 The Solstice has rear suspension, rubber air filled tires and padded sling style seat that combine to create a comfortable ride.
 Going up and down curbs isn't difficult, but the coil spring suspension gives the stroller a little bit of a bouncy jump, so you'll need to exercise extra caution and use two hands.

 Weight and Folded Size